97115104/blog/_posts/2025-06-06-first-failure.md

 Remember where you started.
 Don’t lose more than you have to.
 If it works, let it mean something for both of us.

-## contact

-Feel free to send through a message, you can find my links [here](https://97104.xyz/).

-*As always, 'twas nice to write for you, dear reader.
-Until next time.*